dctime/signals/issues and todo.md

 research station item chamber data needs to be stored

-research station should check input signal to add progress
+research station should check input signal to add progress (3)

-recipe needs a formula input of signal from output to input
+recipe needs a formula input of signal from output to input (4)

+signal outputs switching not synced